maiisthebest/flower-shop/README.md

 ## About the Project

-Our project centers around a simply flower shop, where visitors can explore a delightful array of flowers and put their React Testing Library skills into action.
+This project centers around a simply flower shop, where visitors can explore a wide selection of flowers and put their React Testing Library skills into action.
 Here's what you can expect from this project:

-- Browse through a wide selection of beautiful flowers
+- Browse through a wide selection of beautiful blooms
 - Show your appreciation for the flowers by liking them
 - Easily filter through the flower inventory

 This project serves as a simple hands-on experience for React testing novices.
 By working on this flower shop app, you'll gain practical insights into testing React components effectively, ensuring your applications are robust and bug-free.
-As a bonus, since I'm a big fan of test-driven development (TDD), you will learn firsthand experience using TDD too.
+As a bonus, since I'm a big fan of test-driven development (TDD), you will learn firsthand experience using TDD too (woo!).

 ## Getting Started